Instead of just throwing your extra venison in the freezer, take some extra time and learn about canning venison.

 Here's how you do it

-All you need to get started with canning venison are some empty glass jars, canning salt and other spices (optional), a pressure canner, and of course your venison.
-The pressure canner is essential to ensure that you safely preserve your meat during the process.
+All you need to get started with the canning process are some empty glass canning jars, canning salt and other spices (optional), a pressure canner, and of course your venison.
+The pressure canner is essential to ensure that you safely preserve your raw meat during the process.

 This is also a good time to chop any vegetables that you may want to include in the jars of meat for extra flavoring.
 This step is not required, but some common additions that add good flavor include onion and garlic.

-Once you have all your meat prepared, you are ready to start canning.
+Once you have all your meat prepared, you are ready to can venison.
 Sanitize your jars and line them up on your workspace.
 Begin to fill them with meat.
 You will want to compact the meat into the jar to get as much air out as possible.
 A wooden spoon is the perfect tool for the job.
-Make sure to leave about a one inch space between the rim of the jar and the venison.
+Make sure to leave about a one inch head space between the jar rims and the canning meat.

 After the jars are filled, add canning salt or other spices to the jars if desired.
 A good measure for the salt is between one and two teaspoons per quart.
 You do not have to add spices, but some people find the meat to have a better taste when they do.
-You could always add salt and spices to some jars and leave others without to find out which way you prefer.
+You could always add a teaspoon of salt and spices like black pepper to some jars and leave others without to find out which way you prefer.

 You do not need to add any liquid.
-This is a step that many people are shocked to follow, but no liquid is needed.
+This is a step that many people are shocked to follow the first time they can meat.
+But no liquid is needed.
 The meat will produce its own natural broth in the jars.

 Once the jars have sealed and cooled, give them a quick rinse (if desired), wipe them dry, and clearly label the type of meat and date of canning on the jars.
 Store your canned venison in a cool, dry place and you will have fresh meat available whenever you want it.
 Canning venison also eliminates the chance of losing meat due to a power outage or freezer failure.

 Even though a little bit of prep work is required, canning venison is a skill that every hunter should be familiar with.
-The rewards of having canned meat on hand are definitely worth the afternoon of work required.
+The rewards of having canned meat on hand are definitely worth the afternoon of work required when prepping quick meals or something more complicated like a stroganoff.